lightning-bot/docs/guide/automod-configuration.md

-# Automod Configuration
+# AutoMod Configuration

-Lightning's AutoMod can be setup via message commands!
+Lightning's AutoMod can be setup via message or slash commands!

 ---

 Run `.help automod` to start!

-## Automod Types Reference
+## Advanced AutoMod

+These rules are considered advanced because you can set the interval for them.

+Advanced AutoMod rules can be located below.

 | Name | Description |
 | ---- | ----------- |